iamturns/til/dev/javascript/angular/best_practise.md

 Capture `this` into a variable (eg: `vm`) to use within all blocks

+Unless you're using ES6, then just use fat arrows to keep the `this` context

     function CustomerController() {
       var vm = this;
       vm.name = 'Matt';